Hiatus Hernia & Anti-Reflux Surgery

 Experience unwavering encouragement from our dedicated team every step of the way.

 Performed using advanced laparoscopic techniques, this minimally invasive surgery requires only small incisions, reducing both recovery time and the risk of complications.
-A/Prof. Apostolou will mobilise the stomach and oesophagus, repair the hiatal hernia and then carefully wraps the upper part of the stomach around the lower oesophagus, creating a new valve that prevents acid from moving back into the oesophagus.
+A/Prof. Apostolou will mobilise the stomach and oesophagus, repair the hiatal hernia, and then carefully wrap the upper part of the stomach around the lower oesophagus, creating a new valve that prevents acid from moving back into the oesophagus.
 This procedure is highly effective for patients who do not find relief with medications or who experience frequent flare-ups.

 Sometimes there is a little chest pain in the first couple of days, but most people don’t need much pain relief by the time they go home a few days after surgery.